 History of large Amazon Purchases

 Some crypto companies allow trades that permit clients to obtain a computerized wallet with restricted proof of identity required (sometimes just an email address.)
-In order to hide their holdings, some spouses rather than buy more Bitcoin and put it in their wallet directly, they interface with a Bitcoin client in one of the numerous client gatherings who is happy to receive merchandise that will be paid in Bitcoin to the purchaser.
-It goes like this: Person A who wants to keep their Bitcoin transactions under wraps, buys several large items for Person B. Person B then deposits Bitcoin into their online wallet and the transaction is practically invisible.
+To hide their holdings, some spouses, rather than buy more Bitcoin and put it in their wallet directly, interface with a Bitcoin client in one of the numerous client gatherings who is happy to receive merchandise that will be paid in Bitcoin to the purchaser.
+It goes like this: Person A, who wants to keep their Bitcoin transactions under wraps, buys several large items for Person B. Person B then deposits Bitcoin into their online wallet, and the transaction is practically invisible.
 Check Amazon, eBay, and other online vendors.
 Has your companion made unordinary or huge purchases of items that have never been brought to your home?
 Are there names and addresses in your Amazon account dispatching list that you don’t recognize?
 Should you not have access to those accounts, your lawyer can request it during divorce disclosure.

-The presence of crypto exchange apps or digital wallet apps your App store account.
+The presence of crypto exchange apps or digital wallet apps in your App store account.

 It is likely your spouse has a crypto banking app on their phone.
-If you share the same phone account, you may be able to access the history of all apps downloaded to any phones on your plan.
-If you are not able to obtain this information on your own, your attorney can add to this to items to be produced during discovery.
+If you share the same phone account, you may be able to access the history of all apps downloaded to any phone on your plan.
+If you cannot obtain this information on your own, your attorney can add to this to items to be produced during discovery.